• Home Page

 The Moosecalls global investment newsletter tracks investment strategy performance, including buy-and-hold and market timing using ETFs as proxies for indices.

-GLOBAL OUTLOOK SINKS TO NEUTRAL 2 of 4).
+GLOBAL OUTLOOK HOLDS AT NEUTRAL (2 of 4).
 The Baltic Dry Index is down over the quarter as are 10-year US yields and negatives.
 Copper and oil prices are both higher in the past quarter— positive indications for the global economy.

 GLOBAL OUTLOOK: NEUTRAL (2 of 4)